ThomasHagebols/sorting/README.md

  - Patience plus
  - P3 (with naïve unbalanced ping pong merge)

-Our implementation is build following the following paper: "Virtue: Revisiting Merge and Sort on Modern Processors" by Badrish Chandramouli and Jonathan Goldstein.
+Our implementation is based on the following paper: "Virtue: Revisiting Merge and Sort on Modern Processors" by Badrish Chandramouli and Jonathan Goldstein.